NickBulbeck/SkeletonNodeSite/readme.md

 # struggling to find employment and, perhaps, needing just a bit of encouragement and
 # love, and a message of hope.
 It's also a learning/kata exercise for me.

-# The name ActiveEncouragementSite is to distinguish it from the quick and cheerful
+# The name SkeletonNodeSite is to distinguish it from more specific and personalised
-# WordPress blog I'm going to create with just a single static page and some kind of
-# analytics (if I can).
-"Active" means that the site on this repo will have javascript-
-# driven behaviour, and can potentially send people different messages in different
-# circumstances.
+# sites I'll create alongside it.

-# At the time of writing, I have literally no idea whether either of them will achieve
+# At the time of last commit, the structure of the repo and the purpose of the site are in
-# anything, help anyone, or even be read by anyone.
-But something is worth a try.
+# a state of flux, as I'm still to decide on the best way of working.
+But I think I'm
+# close to a settled approach.